gem/oq-engine/doc/installing/cluster-celery.md

 ### Enable Celery

-In all the nodes, the following file should be modified to enable *multi node* and *Celery* support:
+In all the nodes, the following file should be modified to enable *Celery* support:

 `/etc/openquake/openquake.cfg:`